Documentary photographer & filmmaker | Birmingham UK

 I’m a documentary wedding photographer and wedding videographer and I film and photograph weddings across the Midlands and UK.
 My work (as ‘Opaline Films’ until the summer of 2019) has been featured on Love My Dress (2018), Rock My Wedding (2017; 2018) and Wedding Sparrow (2017).

-I take a relaxed, documentary approach to documenting weddings.
+I take a relaxed, documentary approach to weddings.
 I really enjoy searching for and capturing all the little details, emotions and fleeting moments of a wedding day, and I love to do this in a way that keeps things fun and easy for you, your family and your friends.

 Documentaries, Promotional Filmmaking & Behind The Scenes Video Production